by LaUra Schmidt & Aimee Lewis Reau, Good Grief Network Cofounders

 Step 4: Do Inner Work.
-Our personal wounds add weight to the heavy emotions we feel on a collective level.
-We can deny, repress, or run from our personal struggles until we collapse under them.
-Or, we can face them with courage, recognizing that feelings are both mental and physical experiences that shape, but do not define us.
+Our personal wounds and traumas add weight to the heavy emotions we feel on a collective level.
+We can deny, repress, or run from our personal struggles until they crush us.
+Or, we can explore them with curiosity and courage, recognizing that feelings are both mental and physical experiences that shape, but do not define us.
 In doing so, we choose to use this extra baggage and its weight for strength-training a little at a time, rather than collapsing underneath it.
-Our grief then becomes a tool for connection instead of a roadblock to plough through or avoid.
+Our grief, anger, or fear then become tools for connection instead of roadblocks to plough through or avoid.

+Until we can experience and process the full range of our emotions, we cannot truly face the systemic predicament.
 Our culture has deemed some of our feelings acceptable and others taboo.
-Many of us have received messages that it is inappropriate to share honestly and openly about the heavy or painful feelings we experience.
-Because of this, there is a tendency to “think” our emotions instead of being willing to “feel” them.
-Until we can feel the full range of our emotions, we cannot truly confront the systemic predicaments facing us.
-Limiting our range of feelings prevents us from being fully alive.
+Many of us have received messages that it is inappropriate to share honestly and openly about our heavy or painful feelings.
+There is a tendency to “think” our emotions instead of being willing to “feel” them.
 Feelings are lenses that color our perception of the world.
+We invite you to feel your whole range of feelings.
 Try each lens on without judgment.
-What is it about each different perspective that helps create a richer, fuller life?
+What is it about each perspective that helps create a richer, fuller life?

 All emotions are transient and recurrent.
 For example, we don’t “face our despair,” and then never have to think about it again.
 When the despair comes back, we greet it as an old friend and sit with it.
 We can ask, “What does this feeling have to teach me?”

-It’s critical to learn methods for processing our feelings, because we’re all ultimately alone.
-Community offers solace and support, but each of us wakes up and falls asleep in our mind.
-If we can’t work through our own feelings, the help of a community is limited.
+It’s critical to learn methods for processing our feelings, because each of us wakes up and falls asleep in our own mind.
+Community offers solace and support, but If we can’t work through our own feelings, the help of a community is limited.
 We must each commit to a full life experience and build community from that place.

 Step 5: Develop Awareness of Biases And Perception.
 We think we are rational creatures, but we are not.
-We construct our reality based on the information collected and processed by our instincts, cognitive biases, five senses, and complex thinking.
-The combination is limiting.
-We can’t know what we don’t know and if we never learn how our brain overcompensates for our limitations, we are held captive by the illusion that we are rational.
-In noticing our biases, we can begin to see reality as it is, not as we want it to be.
+We construct our reality based on the information collected and processed by our instincts, cognitive biases, senses, complex thinking, and the stories we tell ourselves.
+This combination is limiting.
+We can’t know what we don’t know.
+If we never learn how our brain overcompensates for our limitations, we are held captive by the illusion that we are rational.
+As we begin to notice all of the ways our brains take shortcuts, we can begin to see reality as it is, not as we want it to be.

-Are you willing to give yourself this moment to recharge?
+Are you willing to slow down and take a break?
 The work will be there when you return.

 Step 8: Grieve the Harm I Have Done.
 We need to talk about privilege and how our individual and collective decisions are impacted by how much of it we do or do not have.
 A few examples of privilege include having indoor plumbing, being born with white skin, having access to a car or public transportation, and identifying as the sex you were assigned at birth.
 The system of privileging permits our economic and social systems to continue prioritizing profit over people and our planet.
 Looking at our privilege and undoing cultural conditioning is hard work, and the corporate and political elite like us to believe that we must be perfect before we can hold them accountable for their grievous wrongdoings.

 This step is your invitation to begin exploring ways you have been complicit in perpetuating systems that thrive at the expense — and lives — of others.
 We did not grow up in vacuums.
 Our opinions and beliefs have been shaped by messages we received along the way.
 The systems are alive in each of us, and by participating in them we let them live.
-With this understanding, can we avoid falling prey to the guilt and self-criticism that strips us of our personal agency and allows these predatory systems to prevail?
-Can we do this while also learning to forgive ourselves and others for being unwitting products of these rigged systems?
+With this understanding, we can avoid falling prey to the guilt and self-criticism that strips us of our personal agency and allows these predatory systems to prevail.
+We can do this while also learning to forgive ourselves and others for being unwitting products of these rigged systems.
 Now is a time to be compassionate and fierce while we reclaim our own agency and tear down any walls that disconnect us, repurposing their scraps to build bridges.